LatamLink/latamlink.io/docs/testnet/resource-usage.md

 ### CPU

-CPU is the processing power, the amount of CPU that an account has is measured in microseconds (μs), it is known as `CPU bandwith`, the following command outputs the amount of processing time that an account has at its disposal when sending actions to a contract.
+CPU is the processing power, the amount of CPU that an account has is measured in microseconds (μs), it is known as `CPU bandwidth`, the following command outputs the amount of processing time that an account has at its disposal when sending actions to a contract.

 ``` bash
 cleos get account